yohanesgre/Toy-Racing-Auto-Online/README.md

 # Toy Racing Auto Online
 # About The Game
 It is a 2D Racing Top-down Game.
-Player will race with other players to become number one and the fastest.
+Players will race with other player to become number one and the fastest.

 # Technology
 - Unity Engine